 It is also important to be aware that many NHS staff – such as doctors and nurses –have a professional obligation to raise any concerns they have about patient safety.

 Access advice and support

 It is important to get the advice and support you need to ensure you are able to raise the concern in a safe and effective manner, irrespective of the process being followed.

-There are a range of options available, including designated whistleblowing contacts within NHS organisations, unions, independent legal advisers, whistleblowing organisations like Protect, the whistleblowing charity.
+There are a range of options available, including designated confidential contacts within NHS organisations, unions, independent legal advisers, whistleblowing organisations like Protect, the whistleblowing charity.